 Meet the minimum payments

-If what you are drawing down exceeds your living expenses, you'll need to consider what you do with the excess funds.
+The ATO requires you to draw down a minimum amount from your pension fund to keep its tax-free status.
+If what you're drawing down exceeds your living expenses, you'll need to consider what you do with the excess funds.

 Any income generated from these extra funds can result in you being liable for personal tax.
 An accountant or tax advisor can provide advice if you find yourself in this position.